tospe/Promofier/README.md

 ```shell
 python3 train.py
 ```

-The trained model will be saved in the `output/` with name `faster-rcnn-beagle.pt`
+The model will be `./model/faster-rcnn-promos.pt`

 __Model Inference__